All Episodes

 Well, this is the second time in Ferguson that the cops seemingly stood aside.

-And, you know, some people were orders given just was it because remember back in the summer, uh, I forget who it was who said it, but there was from on high, there was an official, almost a policy-like belief.
+Because remember back in the summer, I forget who it was who said it, but there was, from on high, there was an official, almost a policy-like belief.

-Hey, look, this is so fever pitched here.
+Hey, look, this is so fever-pitched here.

 Just let them have the night.

-And small businesses were being destroyed.
+And small businesses are being destroyed.

 Remember the small business owners complaining about it?

-There weren't any cops?
+There weren't any cops.

 Where are the cops?